 And finally, there’s the all-important tater tot layer.
 You can use any kind you’d like, though if you go for an organic brand, they’re likely to be made with all-natural ingredients and have less sodium.
 You’ll find these in the frozen foods section of supermarkets and natural foods stores.

-In my opinion, this casserole is super easy to make and would be a vegetarian or vegan working parent’s dream — family-friendly fare to make on a Sunday (simply because it needs a bit of time in the oven) and enjoy for Meatless Monday.
+Complete the meal: This casserole is super easy to make and would be a vegetarian or vegan working parent’s dream — family-friendly fare to make on a Sunday (simply because it needs a bit of time in the oven) and enjoy for Meatless Monday.

 - 1 tablespoon olive oil